soona we create the best content for commerce soona we create the best content for commerce

 It sounds incredibly simple, but often the simplest answers are the truest ones: No business can flourish from idea to IPO if its founding team is not capable of focusing on its core mission.
 The mental, emotional and physical toll that these issues cause can and do have impacts on the bottom line.

-A Note of Praise
+A note of praise

 As a female-founded team, we are proud to be the first startup to step out and do something like the Candor Clause.
 But we could not have done this without male champions.